International Exchanges Scheme

-This scheme is for scientists in the UK who want to undertake a collaboration with scientists overseas through either a one-off visit or bilateral travel.
+This scheme is for scientists in the UK who want to stimulate new collaborations with leading scientists overseas through either a one-off visit or bilateral travel.

 The scheme covers all areas of the life and physical sciences, including engineering, but excluding clinical medicine.